tanggai/robotframework_selenium2library/README.rst

 2. Enhanced browser.select_window() without breaking existing usage of it::

     a. let it accept argument 'main' or '' or None to switch to main window -- this is already done
-    b. let it accept argument 'last' to switch to last window;
+    b. let it accept argument 'last' to switch to last window (may be current window);
     c. let it accept argument 'new' to switch to new window if have (exclude current window);
     d. always return the handle of current window (the from-window) or None if no current window